Close-up shot of a bicycle front wheel showing a Shimano Ultegra hydraulic disc brake caliper and disc rotor for bike maintenance.

 320-grit: Fine option for a light surface refresh.
 Takes longer but gentler on rotors.

-Avoid: Below 80 grit removes too much material.
+Avoid: Grit below 80 removes too much material.
 Above 400 grit is too fine and won’t remove glazing effectively.

 Pro tip: Use drywall sandpaper or mesh.
-The holes let debris fall through rather than embed back into the surface.
+The holes allow debris to fall through rather than embed in the surface.

 Tools You Need to Sand Bike Brake Rotors